-Reader: In April 1943, just before Passover, Jews in the Warsaw Ghetto arose in defiance of their oppressors.
-Thousands resisted valiantly.
-It took the Nazis twenty-seven days to destroy the Ghetto, almost as long as it had taken them to overcome all of Poland.
-Tonight, we remember with reverence all our six million, including 1.5 million children, who were murdered during the Shoah.
+Reader: On this night, we can imagine a fifth child, who did not survive to ask.
+In April 1943, just before Passover, Jews in the Warsaw Ghetto arose in defiance of their oppressors.
+The fighting was fierce.
+In 1939, it had taken the Nazis thirty-five days to conquer all of Poland.
+In 1943, it took them twenty-seven days to destroy and empty the Ghetto.
+Tonight, we remember with reverence all our six million murdered during the Shoah, including 1.5 million children.
+We also remember our children and adults murdered by Hamas on and after October 7, 2023.
 May their memories be a blessing.

-"They have left their lives to us: let a million prayers rise whenever Jews worship; let a million candles glow against the darkness of these unfinished lives."
-Mishkan T'filah TELLING OUR STORY Reader: Our story began with Abraham, the first to make a covenant with God.
+Reader: Our story began with Abraham, the first to make a covenant with God.
 At God's instruction, Abraham left his homeland to live among strangers in Canaan.

 Abraham's grandson, Jacob, had twelve sons.
 Jacob's favorite, Joseph, was sold as a slave by his jealous brothers.
 Joseph was taken to Egypt, where, after overcoming many difficulties, he eventually became a high official, second only to the Pharaoh.
 A terrible famine began.
 Joseph invited his family to come from Canaan and live in Egypt, where food was plentiful.
 Years passed.
 The new Pharaoh became fearful of the descendants of Jacob/Israel, as their numbers had increased greatly.
 He enslaved them.
 For the next 400 years, Israelites were slaves in Egypt.

 Reader: Generations of Israelites were forced to perform brutally hard labor, yet their numbers continued to increase.
 Fearing a rebellion, the Pharaoh decreed that newborn Israelite male babies were to be drowned in the Nile.
 Two courageous midwives named Shifrah (SHIFF-rah)and Puah (POO-ah) defied the Pharaoh's decree, and a baby boy survived.
 His mother Yocheved (Yo-CHEV-ed) put him in a basket woven from bulrushes.
 His sister Miriam pushed the basket downstream.
 Pharoah's daughter drew the child from the river and raised him as her own, recruiting Yocheved as his nurse.
-His name, Moses, Moshe, meant "he who is pulled out."
+His name, Moses, Moshe, meant "he who is taken out."

 Reader: Moses grew up in the palace but could not ignore the Egyptians' terrible treatment of the Israelites.
 One day, he killed an Egyptian who was brutally beating a Hebrew slave.
 Fearing retribution, Moses fled to the land of Midian, where he married Tzipora (Tzee-PO-rah), and became a shepherd.
 While tending his sheep, Moses heard the voice of God calling to him from a bush which burned but was not consumed.
 Moses answered, "Hineini!
 (Hee-NAY-nee).
 Here I am!"
 God told Moses to return to Egypt and convince Pharaoh to free the Israelites.
 Though Moses was unsure of himself, God insisted, and Moses obeyed.
 His brother Aaron accompanied him.

 "Moses at the Burning Bush" by Yoram Raanan

-ונצעק אל יי אלהי אבתינו וישמע יי את קלנו Va-NEE-tzak el Adonai, Elo-HAY ah-vo-TAY-nu, va-yish'MA Adonai et kol-AY-nu.
+Va-NEE-tzak el Adonai, Elo-HAY ah-vo-TAY-nu, va-yish'MA Adonai et kol-AY-nu.

 And we cried out to the God of our ancestors, Who heard our voice.

 Reader: Moses warned Pharaoh of dire events to come if he did not free the Israelites.
 Pharaoh refused.
 The Egyptians suffered ten terrible plagues before Pharaoh freed the Israelites.
 Our people did not leave Egypt alone; tradition says that a "mixed multitude" went with them, including Pharaoh's daughter.
 From this we can learn that liberation is not for us alone.
 This began the long journey, from leaving Egypt, to crossing the Sea, to accepting Torah at Mount Sinai, to wandering in the desert for forty years, before finally arriving at our Promised Land.

 "Crossing the Sea" by Tanya DCdesign

-בכל דור ודור B'chol dor va-dor...
+B'chol dor va-dor...